h0mbre/h0mbre.github.io/_posts/2019-06-15-Xitami_Webserver_SEH.md

 ## Conclusion

 This was a really cool exploit to recreate.
 I definitely got stuck on the things I hadn't done before.
-The partial SEH overwrite, the placing final shellcode in another area of application memory, creating some helper scripts were all really eye opening.
+The partial SEH overwrite, the placing final shellcode in another area of application memory, and creating some helper scripts were all really eye opening.
 Thanks for reading!

 ## Resources